Search results for Sandhurst.

 /on-this-day/12-march-1915-major-lt-col-david-coley-young/

-Only son of the later Colonel David Butler Young of the Bombay Staff Corp and Mary Young (née Cronyn) from Ireland.
-Educated at Sedbergh School where he competed in and won the three mile and ten mile runs.
-Passing into the RMC, Sandhurst in 1888 and joining the Durham Light Infantry, 1889 being transferred to the Indian Staff Corps in 1892 …
+Born 5 December 1869, Bombay (Mumbai), David was the only son of the later Colonel David Butler Young of the Bombay Staff Corp and Mary Young (née Cronyn) from Ireland.
+He was educated at Sedbergh School where he competed in and won the three mile and ten mile runs.
+Passing into the RMC, Sandhurst in 1888 and joining the Durham Light Infantry...

 22 June 1916 : 2nd Lieut.
 Trevor Allington Crosland